MicrosoftDocs/architecture-center/docs/hybrid/azure_arc_sql_srvr.md

 The common set of capabilities of the Azure Arc enabled SQL Managed Instance include:

 - Support for automated updates.
-Microsoft frequently provides updates to Azure Arc enabled data services through Microsoft Container Registry.
-This includes servicing patches and new features, and delivering a similar experience as Azure managed data services.
-However, you control deployment schedule and cadence.
+Microsoft frequently provides updates to Azure Arc enabled data services through Microsoft Container Registry (MCR).
+This includes servicing patches and new features and delivering a similar experience as Azure managed data services.
+However, you control deployment schedule and cadence. <!--LM: Confirm that Microsoft Container Registry (MCR) is the correct term.
+Azure Container Registry (ACR) is approved in Term Studio, but I did find Microsoft documentation that uses MCR.-->
 - Elastic scale.
 Container-based architecture inherently supports elastic scale, with limits that depend on the capacity of your infrastructure.
 This capability accommodates burst scenarios that have volatile needs, including ingesting and querying data in real time, at any scale, with sub-second response time.
 - Self-service provisioning.
 With Kubernetes-based orchestration, you can provision a database in seconds using either graphical interface or Azure CLI tools.
 - Flexible monitoring and management.
 With Azure Arc enabled SQL Managed Instance, you can collect and analyze logs and telemetry from Kubernetes APIs and implement [local monitoring using Kibana and Grafana dashboards][kubernetes-kibana-grafana].
 You also have the ability to provision and manage Azure Arc enabled SQL Managed Instance by using a number of standard SQL Server management tools, including Azure Data Studio and Azure CLI, and Kubernetes management tools such as Helm and kubectl.